 We can help with prepared translations for a range of questions and response options, to be used as set out in the FFT implementation guidance section ‘Making the FFT Inclusive’.
 These are available in 20 languages: Albanian, Arabic, Bengali, Chinese – Simplified, Chinese – Traditional, Farsi, French, German, Gujarati, Italian, Japanese, Polish, Portuguese, Punjabi, Romanian, Russian, Somali, Spanish, Turkish and Urdu.

-Please contact our FFT helpdesk at email@example.com for access to any of the materials described.
+Please contact our FFT helpdesk at firstname.lastname@example.org for access to any of the materials described.
+Let us know if you need translation of the FFT question and responses into any additional languages.